 The Code is the provincial human rights law that protects individuals and groups in Manitoba from discrimination.
 It has special status over all other laws of the Province of Manitoba.
 It is administered by the Manitoba Human Rights Commission.
 The Code sets out a process for filing a human rights complaint.

 Discrimination means treating an individual or group differently, to their disadvantage, on the basis of one of the protected characteristics listed in The Code, where there is no reasonable cause for the discrimination.
 The Code primarily deals with discrimination in the areas of employment, housing or services available to the public.

 Discrimination specifically includes a failure to reasonably accommodate a special need that is based on a protected characteristic, such as disability.
 The Code also prohibits harassment on the basis of a protected characteristic, such as sex.

 What are the protected grounds under The Code?

 The Code prohibits unreasonable discrimination based on the following grounds, called "protected characteristics."

 - Ethnic background or origin

 - Religion or creed, or religious belief, religious association or religious activity

-- Sex, including sex-determined characteristics, such as pregnancy
+- Sex, including gender-determined characteristics, such as pregnancy

 - Sexual orientation